Leadership training (13–18 years)

 Based on the SFU Camps model, these courses review the necessary skills desired for the volunteer, instructor, and head instructor positions.
 Completion is highly recommended before applying for employment and volunteer positions at SFU camps.

-Note: No camp on Jul 1 due to statutory holiday.
+Note: No camp June 30, Jul 1 due to statutory holiday.

 Level I - Theory, Observation & Interaction Skills